 Materiality is one of the most significant practical differences in ISA 805 engagements:

-For a single financial statement: Materiality is determined by reference to that financial statement, not the complete set.
+For a single financial statement, the auditor determines materiality by reference to that financial statement, not the complete set.
 Materiality for a balance sheet audit would be based on total assets or net assets, not on revenue or profit measures that relate to the income statement.

-For a specific element: Materiality is determined by reference to that element.
+For a specific element, the auditor determines materiality by reference to that element.
 This typically results in a lower materiality than would apply to the complete financial statements.
 Auditing a schedule of accounts receivable with a carrying amount of €5 million will have a much lower materiality threshold than an audit of the full financial statements of a €200 million revenue entity.

 Financial statement elements do not exist in isolation.
-Accounts receivable are related to revenue.
-Inventory is related to cost of goods sold.
-Provisions are related to expenses.
+Accounts receivable are related to revenue, and inventory is related to cost of goods sold.
+Provisions depend on underlying transactions and judgements.
 The auditor must consider these interrelationships:

 • If the engagement is to audit accounts receivable, the auditor may need to evaluate revenue recognition to assess the completeness and accuracy of receivables